dougeby/IntuneDocs/intune/apps-windows-10-app-deploy.md

     - Modern line-of-business apps and Microsoft store for business apps (both online and offline) can be deployed in user context and will support both the Required and Available intent.
 - **Device Context**: When an app is deployed in device context, the managed app will be installed directly to the device by Intune.
     - Only modern line-of-business apps and Online licensed Microsoft store for business apps can be deployed in device context and will only support the Required intent.

+> [!Note]
+> Win32 apps are not yet supported on Windows 10 devices.

 When an app is deployed in device context, the installation will only succeed when targeted to a device that supports device context.
 In addition, deploying in device context supports the following conditions:
 - If an app is deployed in device context and targeted to a user, the installation will fail with the following status and error displayed in the admin console: